chesterlaw/d3js-guide/README.md

 var xScale = d3.scale.linear().domain([0, 13]).range([margins.left, width - margins.right]);
 var yScale = d3.scale.linear().domain([0, 12]).range([height - margins.bottom, margins.top]);
 ```

+* The method linear() creates a linear scale on axes.
+Since the default domain and range for this method is `[0,1]`, you can change the domain and range which can fit your graph.

 * After Scaling the x and y axes, make variables xAxis and yAxis and set the lengths with the scale variables that were created.

 ```
 var xAxis = d3.svg.axis().scale(xScale).orient("bottom");
 var yAxis = d3.svg.axis().scale(yScale).orient("left");
 ```
-* `d3.svg.axis()` creates a new axis.
-With the attributes that are being called, the axes are able to scale and orient themselves to a specific length and position.
+* `d3.svg.axis()` means that in d3, you want svg to make a new axis.
+The axis can be unique and you are able to add more attributes to the axis.
+With the attributes that are called, the axes are able to scale and orient themselves to a specific length and position.

 ### <a> Appending the Axes </a>
 * After scaling and applying styles to your axes, the axes can be drawn and appended to the svg body.